hedyhli/dotfiles/README.md

 on many [tildes](https://tildeverse.org), I make this set of configuration as cross-platform as possible.

+I also try to use `$HOME` or `~` in place of `/home/name` because on Mac it's `/Users/name` and my username is not always the same.
+This also aids portability for others looking to reference my config.

 Used on (aka loosely tested on):
+- MacOS
 - Debian/Ubuntu
 - Arch
-- MacOS
-- WSL 1 (may be deprecated soon because I no longer use that)
+- ~WSL 1~ (I no longer use that)

 WSL 2 would probably be a similar experience to any of those corresponding linux distros.

 Note that WSL support of clipboard pastes is deprecated on NVIM as of 2023-06-30.
+Before which, you need to have a `pbcopy`/`pbpaste` binary in path that handles clipboard operations with windows.

 Repository: [SourceHut](https://sr.ht/~hedy/dotfiles)